Meet the team

 Speech Pathologist

 Daliya is a Certified Practising Speech Pathologist (CPSP) with a Bachelor of Speech Pathology from Australian Catholic University.
-She enjoys supporting clients to maximise their communication potential whilst also nurturing their strengths.
-Passionate about innovation in speech pathology practice, Daliya values learning about the latest evidence-based practices so her clients can reach their full potential.
-Daliya’s ability to connect with clients and their families is a source of pride for her, and she highly values each therapeutic relationship.
+She is passionate about supporting individuals to maximise their communication potential while nurturing their strengths.
+Daliya values innovation in speech pathology practice and is committed to ongoing learning to ensure her clients benefit from current, evidence-based approaches.
+She takes pride in her ability to build strong, meaningful connections with clients and their families and she highly values each therapeutic relationship.

-Outside of work Daliya enjoys eating out, spending time with friends and going to the beach.
+Outside of work Daliya enjoys dining out, spending time with friends, and going to the beach. -

 Occupational Therapist